Alex Nicholson (Welsh footballer)

 Alex Jack Nicholson (born 1 February 1994) is a Welsh footballer who plays as a right-back and as a right-winger for Blyth Spartans.
 He has also played for the Wales U19 national team.
-He previously played for Newcastle Academy and Reserves, Chorley, Preston North End, Blyth Spartans, South Shields and Gateshead.
+He previously played for Newcastle Academy and Reserves, Chorley, Preston North End, Blyth Spartans, South Shields, Gateshead North Shields FC, West Allotment Celtic.

 Career

 Newcastle United

 Nicholson signed for Newcastle United in 2007, originally playing as a winger before converting to full-back.
 He made his reserve team debut in December 2010 but did not play for the first team.

 Preston North End

 After leaving Newcastle, Nicholson signed for Preston North End on 26 September 2013 until the end of the season, having trained with the team without a contract since pre-season.

 He made his first team debut in the Football League Trophy on 8 October 2013, this turned out to be his only appearance for the club.

 On 27 March 2014, Nicholson joined Chorley on loan.
 Helping them to secure the Evo-Stik Northern Premier League Premier Division, securing promotion to the Conference North.
 He was then released by Preston North End at the end of the 2013–14 season.